The 30+ Best Nonprofit Websites to Look to for Inspiration

-If you’re looking to refresh your nonprofit website, you’re in good company.
+If you want to refresh your nonprofit website, you’re in good company.
 According to the 2023 Nonprofit Tech for Good report, 68% of nonprofits have redesigned their websites in the past three years.

 Best nonprofit website designs